 Susannah Jordan is Editor-in-Chief of Cease, Cows.
 She earned an MFA in Creative Nonfiction from Queens University of Charlotte, where she served as Nonfiction Editorial Assistant for Qu, the school’s literary magazine.
-Her flash fiction and poetry have appeared in Apocrypha and Abstractions, The Story Shack, 50-Word Stories, Twisted Sister, and Eskimo Pie.
-Her artwork and photography have appeared in Short, Fast, and Deadly, Gravel, The Tishman Review, and Oxford Magazine.
+Her flash fiction and poetry have appeared in Cold Coffee Stand, Daphne Magazine, Twisted Sister, 50-Word Stories, Apocrypha and Abstractions, Tiny Text, and The Story Shack.
+Her artwork and photography have appeared in Calamus Journal, Cold Creek Review, Figroot Press, Oxford Magazine, The Tishman Review, Gravel, and Short, Fast, and Deadly.

 Chuck Augello is Head Editor of Cease, Cows.
 He lives in New Jersey with his wife, dog, two cats, and several cows that refuse to cease.
 His work has appeared in One Story, Juked, Hobart, Smokelong Quarterly, and other fine places.
 He publishes The Daily Vonnegut and contributes interviews to The Review Review.
 He’s currently at work on a novel.